paulscherrerinstitute/gitutils/Readme.md

     > gitutils merge -p https://git.psi.ch/<group_name>/<repository_name> -t <title>
     ```

-> Please note that the ___-t___ title directive is required.
-GITUTILS will assume the command is being executed on the git repository folder.
+> If ```-p``` is not indicated, ```gitutils``` fetches the group and project from the ```.git/config``` file (it assumes that the command is executed within the root directory of the git repository).
 Alternatively, one can use the directive `-p` to indicate directly which project should be merged.

+> If title and description are not provided, gitutils uses a default title and description indicating the user who is creating the merge request.

 ### Full walk-through example